Venus and Mars (Wings album): Critical reception

+Reissues

-The album was first issued on compact disc by Columbia Records in 1984, although early pressings were pressed in Japan by CSR Compact Disc, which was etched in the inner ring.
+The album was first issued on compact disc by Columbia Records on 29 February 1984.
+A CD reissue by EMI in Britain appeared in October 1987, while another reissue by Capitol followed in November 1988.
 In 1993, Venus and Mars was remastered and reissued on CD as part of "The Paul McCartney Collection" series with "Zoo Gang" (a UK television theme that was the UK B-side of "Band on the Run" in 1974), "Lunch Box/Odd Sox" (B-side of "Coming Up" in 1980) and "My Carnival" ("Spies Like Us"' B-side in 1985) as bonus tracks.
 In 2007, the album was reissued in digital form on iTunes with the same bonus tracks, plus the extended "party mix" of "My Carnival"; however, this version has since been replaced by the 2014 reissue.

-In 2014 the album was re-issued by Hear Music/Concord Music Group as part of the fifth set of releases, alongside Wings at the Speed of Sound, in the Paul McCartney Archive Collection.
+In 2014, the album was reissued by Hear Music/Concord Music Group as part of the fifth set of releases, alongside Wings at the Speed of Sound, in the Paul McCartney Archive Collection.
 It was released in multiple formats.
 The reissue was accompanied by the Record Store Day exclusive edition of the "Letting Go" single.

 The album was also originally released in 4-channel quadraphonic sound.
 In 1996 the quadraphonic version of the album was issued on compact disc in the DTS 5.1 Music Disc format.

-A half-speed mastered vinyl version of the album was reissued on 21 March 2025 to celebrate its 50th anniversary.
+A half-speed mastered vinyl version of the album, done by Miles Showell at Abbey Road Studios using the original master tapes, was released on 21 March 2025 to celebrate its 50th anniversary.